ContainerSolutions/externalsecret-operator/README.md

 * proper secrets/configuration backend configuration implementation
 * more secrets/configuration backends
 * helm chart to handle deployment
-* a single ExternalConfig with a list of Secrets
+* a single ExternalSecret with a list of Secrets
 * support ConfigMaps